rmelchorv/json-server/README.md

 Fake online REST server for tests into (2022-2023A) IT-I class.

-For using with MERN-Stack (MongoDb, Express.js, React.js, Node.js).
+Used with MERN-Stack (MongoDb, Express.js, React.js, Node.js).

 Based on: Deep Dive Into Modern Web Development Full Stack open 2022 Course